 - Haven’t been convicted of a traffic violation in the 90 days preceding your application

 B) Make a Road Test Appointment at the NM MVD

 Schedule your road test appointment online when you are prepared to take your road skills exam and apply for a provisional or full New Mexico driver’s license.
 You’ll need your Social Security number to book your test date.

 If you already have taken your road skills exam with a contracted Driver Education School, you won’t need to test again at the MVD field office.
 However, you will need to provide the Certificate of Completion with your test scores.

 C) Gather Required Documents and New Mexico License Fees

 When applying for your driver’s license, be prepared to submit the following to the state:

-- Certificate of Completion from a state-approved driver education school that includes the 3 hour DWI component
+- Certificate of Completion from a state-approved driver education school that includes 3 hours for the DWI component

 - GDL driving log signed by your parent or guardian; this should show that you completed 50 hours of supervised driving practice, including 10 hours at night

 - Proof of identification number

 - Proof of identity; you must show your date of birth with at least 1 document proving identity or identification number documents